 - A short film to accompany the framework presents a Day in the Life of a General Practice Nurse:

-At Somerset CEPN we believe that the workforce is the main asset of the NHS in Somerset and that workforce education and training are the major levers for sustaining and improving the quality of patient care.
+At Somerset Primary Care Training Hub we believe that the workforce is the main asset of the NHS in Somerset and that workforce education and training are the major levers for sustaining and improving the quality of patient care.
 We are constantly working on various events and programmes to strengthen the nursing workforce.

 It is important that practices support learners and students and encourage newly qualified nurses to want a career in General Practice.
-SCEPN is working with 3 local universities’ placement coordinators (Plymouth, Bournemouth and UWE), to increase the number of placements in General Practice.
-If your practice is interested in offering placements please email firstname.lastname@example.org.
+Somerset Training Hub is working with the placement coordinators in the following Universities: Plymouth, Exeter, Bournemouth and UWE to increase the number of student placements in General Practice.
+If you are a student looking to gain experience in Primary Care and would like a placement in a GP Practice in Somerset, please contact us.
+If your practice is interested in offering placements please email email@example.com.

 - Read the New NMC Standards.